juhayash/portfolio/README.md

 - Created a **web application** that integrates Game Theory Optimal strategies for Texas Hold'em Poker
 - As a **Project Owner**, I led a team of six developers with **Agile** development and **Scrum** practices, such as managing project features, sprint planning, user stories, and user points.
 - Crafted the wireframe and prototype for the product using **Figma**.
-- Spearheaded  UI enhancement initiatives utilizing **ReactNative**.
+- Spearheaded  UI enhancement initiatives utilizing **React Native**.
   * Designed the product’s first page, incorporating a user-friendly start menu to streamline navigation.
   * Innovated an interactive input system using collapsible components.
   * Implemented a sophisticated user input mechanism through the deployment of multiple conditional buttons, designed to activate the ‘Result’ display only after all necessary criteria were met.